williamdxz/FaceUnity/Agora-Video-With-FaceUnity-iOS/README.md

 ```

 ## Running the App
-First, create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an App ID.
+First, create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an AppID.
+To obtain an AppID, you need to create a project.
+Then you will be able to access the AppID.
 Update "KeyCenter.m" with your App ID.

 ```
 + (NSString *)AppId {